jcsnider431/node-db4-project/README.md

   "steps": [
     {
       "step_number": 1,
-      "step_instructions": "Put a large saucepan on a medium heat", },
+      "step_instructions": "Put a large saucepan on a medium heat" },
     {
       "step_number": 2,